-2. Includes household furnishings, household equipment and other housing expenditure next two decades, Africa could become mostly urban as more than 500 million people arrive in its cities and create the largest total number of urban dwellers in the world.
+Food is the single largest category of spend, with 2/3rds of the opportunities concentrated in eight countries next two decades, Africa could become mostly urban as more than 500 million people arrive in its cities and create the largest total number of urban dwellers in the world.
 Urbanization offers exciting opportunities for growth as consumption per capita in cities almost twice the national average (Kuyoro et al, 2023).
-Furthermore, the opportunity is very concentrated with eight countries accounting for 80 percent of this growth.
+Furthermore, the opportunity is very concentrated with eight countries6 accounting for 80 percent of this growth.